jedevc/website/content/posts/dctf-secret-writeup/index.md

 ---
 title: "D-CTF secret writeup"
 date: 2019-09-09
+description: >
+  Writeup for the "secret" challenge from D-CTF.
 ---

 So, this last weekend, I took part in D-CTF with a few friends from